 The most recent Bureau of Labor Statistics (BLS) report (2015) for private sector injury and illnesses indicates that the average worker loses eight days from work, with there being 324k reported cases of sprains, strains or tears, 155k injuries to the lower back, and 238k cases of falls, slips, and trips.
 Worst of all, there were nearly five-thousand fatalities.

-One injury is too many and at Reliance we take our work environment and the work environment where we place employees very seriously.
+One injury is too many.
+At Reliance we take the work environments where we place temporary employees very seriously.
 We pride ourselves that everyone involved with the company – permanent staff, associates, and clients – all look out for everyone’s safety, health, and well-being.

 It’s our goal for there to be zero damage to people, property, and product.
 And, through employee orientation and safety training, we aim to increase safety awareness and reduce health risks.

-Specifically, we ask all employees follow these guidelines:
+Specifically, we ask all employees to follow these guidelines:

 • Use common sense in performing duties.